-This year marks the 23rd year of the 4H Nordic Ski Club.
-The youth ski program began with a group of volunteer parents back in 1998 as a recreational program geared towards skiers of all ages.
-The program expanded to include a team in 2011.
-The 4H Nordic Ski Club will be transitioning in 2019-20 season to join the Juneau Nordic Ski Club.
-This is a natural transition to align all nordic programs under one banner in an effort to continue to strengthen skiing opportunities for families in Juneau.
+This year marks the 23rd year of the youth ski programs.
+The program began with a group of volunteer parents back in 1998 as a recreational program geared towards skiers of all ages in partnership with 4H.
+Then in 2011 the program expanded to include the Juneau Nordic Ski Team (JNST).
+All programs transitioned to join the Juneau Nordic Ski Club in 2020 to align nordic programming under one banner in an effort to continue to strengthen skiing opportunities for families in Juneau.

 Juneau Nordic Ski Team (JNST)

 This program is designed for middle school and high school youth (ages 11-18) interested in a more challenging and competitive program focusing on both classic and skate techniques.
 Skiers participate in races, relays, and time trials throughout the season to gain valuable experience.
 All ability levels are welcome and every year several of the new team members are beginners.
 The only criteria are desire to ski and a commitment to the team!

 High School Season: November 1, 2020 through March 14, 2021

 We meet for four ski practices per week (M,W,F,Sat) focusing on technique, strength, balance, and agility development.
 The first month or so is usually in running shoes but as soon as we have snow we will be on skis.
 In addition to regular practices we will have team workshops, time trials, and community races to look forward to throughout the season.

 Online registration for high school (Required): https://forms.gle/zwGVG5fLKPBMp8Mz5

 First Practice & Parent and Athlete Meeting –